Academic Advising

 We offer virtual express advising and you can check in here (see times below): https://appointments.apps.asu.edu/kiosk/kiosk?S=26576 You may also receive a call from a (480) 965-XXXX number if we are not able to connect with you virtually during express advising.

-There may be times where wait times to see an advisor may be longer than expected, especially during busier parts of the academic year, so we encourage scheduling advising appointments when possible and/or using our Course Recommendations Request Form as appropriate.
-We may also close express advising early if the number of students waiting to see an advisor will exceed the posted express advising hours to ensure advisors can meet with their scheduled advising appointments on time.
+There may be times where wait times to see an advisor may be longer than expected, especially during busier parts of the academic year, so we encourage scheduling advising appointments and/or using our Course Recommendations Request Form when available.
+We may also close express advising early if the number of students waiting to see an advisor will exceed the posted express advising hours to ensure advisors can meet their scheduled advising appointments on time.
+Please be sure check the below information for any office closures or days/times when express advising may be modified.

 Note: All express advising times are conducted in Arizona(MST) time.